jnozzi/cocoadev.com/SiteContent/General/DatabaseQuestion.markdown

-*number of cddb album information files (each file has a unique discid value) - 392,349 albums *size of all of these files concatenated together (this file is named <code>rock.cddb_cat</code>) - 335 MB *time to parse, sort and create database file (450MHz/768MB/80G) - ~60 sec *total number of words parsed (includes duplicates) - 735,052 *total number of unique words - 75,357
+*number of cddb album information files (each file has a unique discid value) - 392,349 albums *size of all of these files concatenated together (this file is named     rock.cddb_cat) - 335 MB *time to parse, sort and create database file (450MHz/768MB/80G) - ~60 sec *total number of words parsed (includes duplicates) - 735,052 *total number of unique words - 75,357
 *database file size - 5.6 MB

-<code>rock.cddb_cat</code> is presorted by discid and indexed.
-I plan on creating similar databases for the album titles and then test to see if merging all of these databases (10 genres '' 2) is worth doing.
+    rock.cddb_cat is presorted by discid and indexed.
+I plan on creating similar databases for the album titles and then test to see if merging all of these databases (10 genres * 2) is worth doing.

 I haven't finished the search engine yet, so I don't have any search times.
 I'm still trying to decide on the criteria for search scores.
 This database is only for situations where internet access is not available, so I will never add new entries (that's what iTunes is for).
 I'll just update this database periodically when www.freedb.com has a major update.